theRealAph/ScopeLocals/README.md

   thread-local variable is set.
 More elaborately, you might want the extent local variable to be a recursion counter.

-  The detection of recursion would also be useful in the case of flattened
+- *Nested transactions* — The detection of recursion would also be useful in the case of flattened
   transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.

-  Another example occurs in graphics, where there is a drawing context.
+- *Graphics contexts* — Another example occurs in graphics, where there is a drawing context.
   Extent local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread-local variables.